zmahfuz0613/css-animations-lesson/README.md

 |--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|
 | ![diagram](./assets/keyframes-2.jpg) | <ul><li>The circle does not move at any point.</li> <li>At first the circle is green</li> <li>Then it is purple.</li> <li>Finally, it is red.</li></ul> | <ol><li>`background-color: green;`</li> <li>`background-color: purple;`</li> <li>`background-color: red;`</li></ol> |

-# Lab 1
+# 💥 Lab 1

-- Work in groups
+### Practice with turning drawings into animations using keyframes!

+- Find a group!
+Groups should be 3 or 4 people tops.
+You can also work in pairs.
+- Create a fork of [this codepen](http://codepen.io/jlr7245/pen/BWgvxo?editors=1100).
-- Each group gets an index card with a series of keyframes drawn on it
+- Come up and get an index card with an animation drawn on it!
-- They get some kind of starter CSS and have to write the animation
+- Make the animation happen!

-- will include: applying syntax, looking up documentation
-- Include links to some documentation
+**Note**: You won't need to use the `transform` property for any of these animations.
+We're learning about that next 😉

+***

 ## Transforms